Are You Waiting for Someone to Tell You That You Belong?

 Ladies and gentlemen — I've done it again.

-Here's my takeaway, and my advice for you: there is no system unless you create one.
+Here's my takeaway, and my reminder for you: there is no system unless you create one.
 The unbelievable happens when you let go of a result, release the expectation, and simply place yourself in a position to be wonderfully surprised.

 And if there isn't a place for you, go find yourself enough to remember that you can always just make one.